-- Feelings of vulnerability, guilt or self-blame.
+- Feelings of vulnerability, guilt, or self-blame.

 Above all, it is important to remember that the assault is not your fault.
-This may be hard to acknowledge if you are still coming to terms with your sexuality or gender identification, or the assailant indicated that he/she knew of your orientation.
+This may be hard to acknowledge if you are still coming to terms with your sexuality or gender identification, or the assailant indicated that they knew of your orientation.
 Remember, you have the right to services that are non-judgmental and to surround yourself with those who can emotionally support you best through the healing process.